Label-Consistent Dataset Distillation with Detector-Guided Refinement: Experiments

 \subsection{Datasets}

-We evaluate the effectiveness of our proposed method on two widely used benchmarks: CIFAR-10 \cite{krizhevsky2009learning} and ImageNette \cite{howardsmaller}, both consisting of 10 classes.
+We evaluate the effectiveness of our proposed method on two widely used benchmarks: CIFAR-10 \cite{krizhevsky2009learning} and ImageNette \cite{howardsmaller}, and ImageWoof, all consisting of 10 classes.
 CIFAR-10 is a low-resolution dataset with images of size $32\times32$ pixels.
-ImageNette is a high-resolution dataset comprising classes with low inter-class similarity, making them more easily distinguishable for classification tasks.
+ImageNette and ImageWoof are both high-resolution datasets.
+ImageNette contains relatively distinct classes that are easier to distinguish, whereas ImageWoof includes classes with higher visual similarity, making it a more challenging benchmark.